johannth/lifelog/README.md

 -----------

 + API hosted on Heroku using the scheduler add-on to query the third party api-s
++ Sends events to keen.io.
-+ Stores data as files on Dropbox, either as .csv or .json using the following example folder structure:
++ Stores backup of events as files on Dropbox as json using the following example folder structure:

 ```
 pocket_read_articles